-Department "over the school and/or district budget, program, and/or personnel," leading
+Department "over the school and/or district budget, program, and/or personnel," leading ultimately to reconstitution if necessary.
+The Decision explained the need for the State takeover in this way:

 The reasons for this lack of improvement are multi-faceted and indicate that the issues that underlay the district's lack of improvement are structural in nature and cannot be solved by simply further increasing state effort and support of the current system, which the state has done for more than a decade to no avail. . . .
 The time has come for the State to exercise control over the budget, program and personnel of PPSD and its schools and, if further needed, to reconstitute the schools by restructuring their governance, budget, program, and personnel and making decisions regarding their continued operation.